Lalitaditya Muktapida

 Lalitaditya alias Muktapida (IAST: Lalitāditya Muktāpīḍa; r. c.
-724 CE–760 CE) was an Indian monarch belonging to the Karkota dynasty of Kashmir region in the Indian subcontinent.

-The 12th-century chronicler Kalhana characterizes Lalitaditya as a "world conqueror", crediting him with extensive conquests and miraculous powers in his Rajatarangini.
-According to Kalhana, Lalitaditya defeated the central Indian king Yashovarman, and then marched to eastern and southern parts of India.
-He subjugated several more rulers on his way back to Kashmir, and then subdued several northern kings.
-Based on a reconstruction of Kalhana's account, art historian Hermann Goetz (1969) theorized that Lalitaditya managed to create a short-lived empire that included major parts of India as well as present-day Afghanistan and Central Asia.
-Goetz' analysis was accepted and cited widely by subsequent authors writing on the history of Kashmir.
-However, Kalhana's account is not supported by the records of Lalitaditya's neighbouring rulers.
-As a result, several other scholars have dismissed Kalhana's account as legendary exaggeration.
+724–760) was a Karkota monarch of the Kashmir.

-Despite these exaggerations, Lalitaditya is generally accepted as the most powerful king of his dynasty.
-He commissioned a number of shrines in Kashmir, including the now-ruined Martand Sun Temple.
-He also established several towns, including a new capital at Parihasapura, although he also maintained the dynasty's traditional capital at Srinagara.
+Lalitaditya commissioned a number of shrines in Kashmir, including the now-destroyed Martand Sun Temple.
+He also established several towns, including a new capital at Parihasapura.

 Background

-The main source of information about Lalitaditya is Rajatarangini, a chronicle of the rulers of Kashmir, by the 12th century Kashmiri writer Kalhana.
+The main source of information about Lalitaditya is Rajatarangini, a chronicle of the rulers of Kashmir, by the 12th-century Kashmiri writer Kalhana.
 Lalitaditya also finds a brief mention in the New Book of Tang (Xin Tang shu), a record of the Tang dynasty of China.
 This text mentions him as "Mu-to-pi" or "Muduobi" (a variation of Muktapida).
-The 11th century Persian chronicler Al-Biruni mentions a Kashmiri king called Muttai, who was most probably Lalitaditya ("Muttai" being derived from the Apabhramsha form of "Muktapida").
+The 11th-century Persian chronicler Al-Biruni mentions a Kashmiri king called Muttai, who was most probably Lalitaditya ("Muttai" being derived from the Apabhramsha form of "Muktapida").

 The Rajatarangini names Lalitaditya as the youngest son of the Karkota king Durlabhaka (alias Pratapaditya) and queen Narendraprabha.
 His mother Narendraprabha was previously married to a foreign merchant settled in Kashmir.
 He had two elder brothers named Chandrapida (alias Vajraditya) and Tarapida (alias Udayaditya), who preceded him as the rulers of Kashmir.

 Kalhana states that Lalitaditya's reign lasted for 36 years, 7 months and 11 days.
 He suggests that Lalitaditya ruled during 700-736 CE.
 However, this is not correct, as Lalitaditya's predecessor is known to have sent an embassy to the Tang capital Chang'an in 720 CE.
 This predecessor, mentioned as "Tianmu" in the Tang records, was probably Tarapida, although some scholars have identified him as Chandrapida.
 Modern historians date Lalitaditya's reign to c.
-724/5 - c.
+724/5 – c.
 760 CE.

 Lalitaditya claimed to be a descendant of the mythical Nāga king Karkotaka.